 Note: ACT Explore and ACT Plan® will be available ONLY for the remainder of the 2013–2014 testing year and will not be available after June 2014.
 The ACT Grade 8 and Grade 10 assessments will be migrating to ACT Aspire™.

 - ACT Explore serves as the entry measure of academic progress in the ACT continuum.

-- EXPLORE is a curriculum-based achievement exam that measures the skills and knowledge that are taught in schools and deemed important for success in first-year coursework at postsecondary institutions.
+- ACT Explore is a curriculum-based achievement exam that measures the skills and knowledge that are taught in schools and deemed important for success in first-year coursework at postsecondary institutions.

-- Through EXPLORE, students’ strengths and weaknesses can be identified early in their educational development, when they have the greatest opportunity to establish a four-year program of studies that will help them achieve their career and educational goals.
+- Through ACT Explore, students’ strengths and weaknesses can be identified early in their educational development, when they have the greatest opportunity to establish a program of studies that will help them achieve their career and educational goals.

 - English (40 questions, 30 minutes)

 There are four distinct users of ACT Explore score reports and data:

 - Students in Grades 8 and 9 who take the assessment.